ansys/pyansys-dev-guide/doc/source/how-to/manage-protobuf-definitions.rst

     )
     from ansys.api.geometry.v0.designs_pb2_grpc import DesignsStub

-The best practice is to create a pythonic client library that organizes the service methods in a very user-friendly manner and at a minimum acts as a facade layer wrapping the service calls so that the pythonic API can have a consistent abstraction, independent of underlying implementations.
+The best practice is to create a Pythonic client library that organizes the service methods in a user-friendly manner.
+At a minimum, this library should act as a facade layer wrapping the service calls so that the Pythonic API can have a consistent abstraction, independent of underlying implementations.

 For each client library release, only a single gRPC API version should be wrapped in order